VictoriaGomesDS/First_Python_Pd_Manipulating_Challenge/README.md

 ![First Insights Project](https://user-images.githubusercontent.com/102270053/189183580-51aaf5d2-a45e-430e-803c-b3f9e99dd951.png)

-The Measurement file is the database.
+The file called Mediçao is the database.

 The focus of the challenge is to create more affinity with the pandas library, especially with manipulating dataframes.